blues/app-accelerators/valve-monitor/firmware/README.md

 The second, `alarm.qo`, is sent if the measured flow rate falls outside the range defined by the `flow_rate_alarm_threshold_min` and `flow_rate_alarm_threshold_max` environment variables, and the valve state is open.
-Additionally, the firmware sends send an alarm if the valve is closed and flow is detected (i.e. it’s leaking).
+Additionally, the firmware sends an alarm if the valve is closed and flow is detected (i.e. it’s leaking).

 ```
 "body": {